parisa-chavoshi/trips_app/README.md

 ## To-Dos/Next Steps

-1- Use headers or token for authorization

-2- Remove security checks from each individual method and include as a "before_action" check in the controller
+1- Remove security checks from each individual method and include as a "before_action" check in the controller

-3- Implement more robust and informative error messaging
+2- Implement more robust and informative error messaging